Alamin0x01/HandPowerGame/README.md

-# 🕹️ Temple Run Controlled with Hand Gestures
+# 🕹️ Temple Run Controlled with Hand Gestures (HandPowerGame)

 Play Temple Run using only your hand gestures — no keyboard or mouse needed!
 This project uses **Computer Vision** to detect hand gestures in real-time and map them to game actions, creating a fun and touchless gaming experience.